 In this article we used Extra Large eggs from The Farmers Cow cooperative, with a Julian packing date of 238 (August 26) which means they were 3-4 weeks away from the hens when we bought them at Stop and Shop.

-Our favorite way to cook 2-4 eggs is to put them in a vegetable steamer over boiling water; however, I would recommend to get organic eggs, for me they taste better and are also better for you.
+Our favorite way to cook 2-4 eggs is to put them in a vegetable steamer over boiling water.
 This is way easier and safer than putting the eggs right into the boiling water.

 - Put the steamer in a pan, and add water until just below the surface of the steamer, and bring the water to a boil.
 Using a big, slotted spoon or a set of tongs, lower the eggs into the steamer basket.
 Reduce the heat to maintain a gentle boil, and cover the pan for 10 minutes.

 - Then, remove the pan from the heat and run cold water into it.
 Dump the water (which is now luke-warm) and add more cold water to chill the eggs.
 This isn’t supposed to be a big deal, it is just to get the eggs down to a temperature where you can hold and peel them.

 - Peel each egg under running water.
 This will wash away any eggshell shards and help separate the egg from the shell.
 The shells should come right off without sticking.